-The walls of Turtle Alley
+Turtle Alley

 Turtle Alley is a themed lane, decorated with turtle mosaics on the walls and on the ground, in Chinatown (Kampung China), Kuala Terengganu, Malaysia.
 It is located on the left of the Dragon Arch and connects the main street of Chinatown to the riverfront.
-It is the first of its kind in Malaysia.

-The walls are filled with turtle mosaics on one side, and metallic plate reproductions of the “Little Turtle Messenger” storybook, in English, Malay and Chinese, on the other.
-In addition, the entire walkway is paved with turtle mosaics.
+The walls of Turtle Alley are filled with turtle mosaics on one side, and the other side is filled with mounted metallic plate reproductions of the “Little Turtle Messenger” storybook, which is told in three languages; English, Malay and Chinese.

 Turtle Alley used to be a gap between two pre-war houses that had remained closed to public access for many decades.